Giving Up Your Pet

-When an animal is surrendered to the OHS, it will first have its picture taken for identification purposes.
-If its vaccine status is not current or unknown, it will be vaccinated.
-Note that vaccines take a few days to be fully effective.
+When an animal is surrendered to the OHS, they will first have their picture taken for identification purposes.
+If their vaccine status is not current or unknown, they will be vaccinated.
+Vaccines take a few days to be fully effective.
 We recommend that all animals be fully vaccinated several days prior to admission.
 All animals are examined by a veterinary technician, and some of them will be rechecked by our shelter veterinarian.
 Cats and dogs will receive a behaviour assessment to determine their needs in an adoptive home.
 Depending on resources, some animals will be placed in foster care prior to adoption for health or behaviour reasons.
 All cats and dogs that are deemed suitable for adoption will be microchipped and, if not already, spayed or neutered.

 We keep all healthy, adoptable animals as long as it takes to find them a new home.

 Unfortunately, some animals have medical or behaviour issues that make them difficult or impossible to rehome, and we will not adopt out any animal that we believe to be a public safety risk.
 Additionally, some animals become highly stressed in a shelter environment, which makes them more susceptible to illness and, despite aggressive veterinary treatment, unlikely to recover from such illness.
-The OHS will not keep an animal in a state of suffering when its prognosis is poor or when it lacks the resources to restore the animal’s health.
+The OHS will not keep an animal in a state of suffering when their prognosis is poor or when the OHS lacks the resources to restore the animal’s health.
 These animals will be humanely euthanized by caring, professional staff.

 When our shelter is full, we have fewer resources to address animal health and behaviour issues.
 Overcrowding results in higher levels of stress and illness in a shelter environment.
 As a result, an animal’s chance of being placed for adoption may be reduced, even if it was healthy at the time of admission.
 When the shelter is at capacity, in the best interest of their pet, owners will be encouraged to wait until the shelter has space available before surrendering their pet.